-Ready in 20 minutes, this quick and flavourful red lentil dahl is a great vegan midweek meal or alternative homemade curry.
-Gluten free.
+Ready in just 20 minutes, this quick and flavourful red lentil dahl (dhal, dal, daal) recipe is a great midweek meal or alternative homemade curry.
+Gluten free, vegan and vegetarian.

 Red Lentil Dahl